Superintendent of Schools

 Martinez remains involved in education reform and is frequently invited to speak on the topic.
 He is a member of Chiefs for Change, a nonprofit, bipartisan network of diverse state and district education chiefs.

-He also serves on the boards of The Council of Greater City Schools, the Master Leadership Program of Greater San Antonio, the P16Plus Council of Greater Bexar County, the United Way of San Antonio and Bexar County, and is an ex-officio board member of The Dee Howard Foundation.
+He also serves on the boards of the Southern Regional Education Board, The Council of Greater City Schools, the Master Leadership Program of Greater San Antonio, the P16Plus Council of Greater Bexar County, the United Way of San Antonio and Bexar County, and is an ex-officio board member of The Dee Howard Foundation.

 Martinez also participates in the Trinity University Superintendents Forum and is a member of the UTSA President’s Downtown Campus Advisory Council.